Agency Costs, Business Cycles, and Equity Prices

 Date Written: August 21, 2019

 This paper develops a framework for studying the impact of time-varying agency conflicts on the cost of equity.
 Investors infer agency costs coming from these conflicts by observing a firm’s governance policy.
-They dislike stocks of firms with higher agency costs in bad times, because conflicts are more costly in these periods.
+They dislike stocks of firms with higher agency costs in bad times, because this amplifies these stocks volatility.
 I empirically test the model with two commonly used measures of corporate governance and study the implications for U.S. firms from 1990 to 2006.
 A higher index level implies more power to insiders and is interpreted as leading to more costs by outsiders.
-I find that firms with a higher index in bad compared to good times have a higher cost of equity (up to a 6% difference), even after controlling for prominent market factors, firm-specific financial and operating variables and also replacing the indices by their IVs.
+I find that firms with a higher index in bad compared to good times have a higher cost of equity (up to a 12% difference), even after controlling for prominent market factors, firm-specific financial and operating variables, and also replacing the indices by their IVs.

 Keywords: Corporate Governance, Asset Pricing, Asymmetric information